chosen-ox/CSC3150_2022FALL/Assignment2/source/README.txt

 	README

 	HOW TO COMPILE:
-		In the 'source' directory, type 'g++ hw2.cpp -lpthread' and enter on concole.
+		In the 'source' directory, type 'g++ hw2.cpp -lpthread -lncurses' and enter on concole.

 	HOW TO EXECUTE: